WireHallMedic/PhysicsUnbound/API.md

 static double simplifyAngle(double angle)
 *Returns a value which is the angle bound in the range of 0.0, 2 * PI.
 For example, -1 radian would come back as (2 * PI) - radian, and a full circle + 1 radian would come back as 1 radian.*

+##class FollowingBB extends BoundingBox
+*This is a bounding box that follows some other MovingBoundingObject.
+The FollowingBB's loc variable is relative to the leader's loc variable.
+Setting the loc will change its relative position, and getting the loc will return the sum of this.loc and leader.loc.*

+FollowingBB(double width, double height, MovingBoundingObject leader) *Constructor.
+In addition to the height and width for a standard BoundingBox, another MovingBoundingObject is passed in as the leader.*

+MovingBoundingObject getLeader()
+*Standard getter.*

+double getRelativeXLoc()
+double getRelativeYLoc()
+DoublePair getRelativeLoc()
+*This returns the object's location relative to the leader.*

+void setLeader(MovingBoundingObject l)
+*Standard setter.*

+void setRelativeXLoc(double x)
+void setRelativeYLoc(double y)
+void setRelativeLoc(double x, double y) void setRelativeLoc(DoublePair l)
+*These set the location, relative to the leader.*

+double getXLoc()
+double getYLoc()
+DoublePair getLoc()
+*These return the absolute position of this object.*

+void setXLoc(double x)
+void setYLoc(double y)
+void setLoc(double x, double y) void setLoc(DoublePair p)
+*These set the absolute position of this object.
+Its new relative position is calculated from this.*